model-UA/papyrus-opcua-plugin/README.md

 Select the following items:
     - Eclipse SDK

+If the underlaying UML model used for the diagram shall be adapted install the following from the papyrus update site:
+    - Papyrus Toolsmith Tools
+    - Papyrus Diagram Assistants Generator

 ### Loading the the Plugin
 First the following folders have to imported as Eclipse Project into the Workspace.
  - org.eclipse.papyrus.designer.languages.opcua.codegen